3vangelos/3vangelos.github.com/_posts/2016-01-07-environments_in_xcode.markdown

 ![image](/assets/bundleIds.png)

-The final step in order to have you app running in the different environments and in order to be able to switch quickly between those, create a scheme for every environment:
+The final step in order to have your app running in the different environments and in order to be able to switch quickly between those, create a scheme for every environment.
+There are different ways to create a new scheme.
+Here is one: Go to Product -> Scheme -> Manage Schemes...
+Here you can select one of your existing schemes and duplicate it by tapping the settings button right to the plus and minus buttons:

 ![image](/assets/schemes.png)

-and make sure your schemes are pointing to the right configuration:
+and make sure your schemes are pointing to the right configuration.
+You can configure the settings of a scheme, by selecting a scheme in the "Manage Schemes..." window (see above) and clicking "Edit...":

 ![image](/assets/scheme.png)